Jelmerro/Garlmap/README.md

 2. Download a [release from here](https://github.com/Jelmerro/Garlmap/releases).
 3. Read the built-in help on the right or run Garlmap with `--help` on startup.

+See what's changed recently by viewing the [changelog](CHANGELOG.md).

 ## Building

 Please clone this repo and run `npm ci` then `npm start`.